LibreOffice/core/README.md

 cppcanvas/ | C++ helper classes for using the UNO canvas drawinglayer/ | View code to render drawable objects and break them down into primitives we can render more easily.

+## Rules for #include directives (C/C++)

+The #include directives that refer to headers listed in include directories of the module/library/etc (see gb_*_set_include in the corresponding .mk), must use angular brackets <> syntax.
+Usually those are system headers, and also headers in include/*/ and */inc/.
+E.g.:
+#include <memory>
+#include <com/sun/star/awt/Rectangle.hpp>
+#include <svsys.h>

+The #includes that refer to headers placed relative to the source file's directory, must use double quotes "".
+E.g.:
+#include "vlcplayer.hxx"
+#include "helper/qahelper.hxx"

+The UNO API include files should consistently use double quotes, for the benefit of external users of this API.

 ## Finding out more